arooj1/SQL_practice/README.md

   - generate `requirement.txt` (optional)

   This file is required for deployment purposes only.

+##### Step 2: Start coding in Spyder
+- open spyder